ph4s3tw0/ph4s3tw0.github.io/writeups/UIUCTF2021_CEO.md

 ![Getting a hccapx](https://user-images.githubusercontent.com/51839088/129174610-be5c4e09-93c3-48aa-9e20-07cfc30696b7.png)

-Now we can use Hashcat to crack it.
+We can then use Hashcat to crack it:

 `~/ctf/uiuctf_2021/misc/CEO:> $ hashcat -m 2500 hccapx-out /usr/share/wordlists/rockyou.txt --force `